Dental Implants FAQs > Recovery Process

-There is no set recovery time that will apply to all dental implant patients, as every surgery is impacted by individual differences.
+There is no set recovery time that will apply to all dental implant patients, as every surgery is affected by the unique oral conditions of the patient.
 Recovery time can be affected by the following:

-- How many teeth you have implanted—are you receiving a single dental implant, multiple teeth or a whole jaw set of teeth?
+- How many teeth you have extracted and implanted—are you receiving a single dental implant, multiple implants, or a implants for a whole jaw or mouth?

 - Whether you have healthy bone for your implants to bond to.